 What is the Immigration Equality lawsuit about?

-The plaintiffs are five married couples who are running out of options to stay together in the United States.
-They are legally married couples some of whom have been together for decades, but the American in each couple cannot sponsor their spouse for legal residence in the U.S. – a green card.
+In April 2012, Immigration Equality filed a lawsuit on behalf of five binational couples – lesbian and gay Americans who could not sponsor their spouses for green cards because of DOMA.
+The plaintiffs are five legally married couples, some of whom have been together for decades, but the American in each couple could not sponsor their spouse for legal residence in the U.S. – a green card.
 They are lesbians and gay men, they are professional and working class, they are in their 30s, 40s, 50s, and 60s, they are white, Latino, Jewish and Asian.
-They live in New York, Connecticut, and Vermont – all states that provide equal marriage rights – yet the states’ own rules are ignored by the federal government because of DOMA.
-They have each filed a green card petition all which have been or will be denied solely because they are gay and lesbian families.
+They live in New York, Connecticut, and Vermont – all states that provide equal marriage rights – yet the states’ own rules were ignored by the federal government because of DOMA.
+Each of these families had a spousal petition denied solely because they are gay and lesbian families.
 You can learn more about the plaintiff couples on our lawsuit webpage.

 Can I join the lawsuit?

 The five plaintiff couples are bravely going forward on behalf of all binational couples everywhere.
 The lawsuit is not a class action, and new plaintiffs will not be added.
 If we win on behalf of these couples, all couples will be helped.

 How can I help?

 You can help by learning more, telling your friends, and donating money to help us educate more people around the country about why we need to win.
 You can also support the Uniting American Families Act, our family fairness legislation that is currently pending in Congress.
 This lawsuit does not change our commitment to, or the importance of, the Uniting American Families Act.
 Courts can take years to decide on constitutional questions, and DOMA will be no different.
 As the litigation moves forward, we will continue to build support for LGBT-inclusive immigration reform.